- it is easier online - contact us 24 hours a day from wherever is convenient for you using the device that suits you best

-It costs £10 for a blue badge (including replacements and renewals).
+You can apply for, or renew, a blue badge online below.
+It costs £10 for a blue badge, including replacements and renewals.
 If your application is unsuccessful your payment will be refunded.
-Please note, it can take up to eight weeks to process your badge from receiving your application.

 If you wish to know more about blue badges or organisational badges, download the Department for Transport's blue badge scheme: rights and responsibilities in England document.